zumra01/Hacktoberfest2023/README.md

 ## This Project Is Perfect For Your First Pull Request

-🗣 **hacktoberfest2023 encourages participation in the open-source community, which grows bigger every year.**
+🗣 **hacktoberfest 2023 encourages participation in the open-source community, which grows bigger every year.**

 📢📢 **Register [here](https://hacktoberfest2023.digitalocean.com) for hacktoberfest2023 and make four pull requests (PRs) between October 1st-31st to grab free DIGITAL-SWAGS 🔥.**